 Interestingly, this is actually my third blog post inspired by the subject of depression.
 It is a subject very much close to my heart for one reason or the other.
 The first blog post I wrote on the subject – “No other cry have I” was pretty much completed from dusk till dawn, during a time of depression.
 I basically attacked the book of Psalms like a puzzle from chapters 1 to 150 to write it all.
 Majorly, the post was heavily inspired by Psalms 42 & 43 which is said to be the biblical cure for emotional depression.

 I think depression is one of those subjects that is less talked about, especially by men.
 Even several great men of God where not spared from depression.
 Moses was so depressed, he wanted to die (Numbers 11), Elijah was so depressed, he wanted God to kill him (1 Kings 19), Jeremiah was so down, he wondered why he was ever born (Jeremiah 20).
-The psalmist in Psalms chapter 42 and 43 was also going through one of those times, and thankfully he opened up his heart to show us the best way to deal with those times of discouragement.
+Psalms 42 & 43 is said to be the biblical cure for emotional depression.
+The psalmist in Psalms chapter 42 and 43 was also going through one of those times, and thankfully he opened up his heart to show us the best way to deal with those times of discouragement and despair.

 The second blog post I wrote on the subject of depression – “Broken“ in summary is basically about trying to make sense of it all.
 What I find interesting with those two blog posts and this is that the three of them pretty much connects very well with another blog post I wrote a while ago titled “The Air I Breathe.“ A dear friend actually challenged me to write on the subject of ‘breathing,’ and that’s how I came about writing it.
 Looking back in hindsight now, I can clearly see that God was already in the details, even decades before I wrote these specific blog posts which all have one thing in common – PRAISE!